Relationship Panoramic Inventory (RPI)

 How does it work?

-There are two ways to order the test:
+There are three ways to order the test:

-1. A mental health provider or certified professional recommends the test to a couple.
+- A mental health provider or certified professional recommends the test to a couple or individual client in a long term relationship.

-In the second case, a couple decide to order the test, take it on their own, and receive their report with descriptions about areas of strength and areas that might need improvement.
+In the second case, a couple decide to order the test, take it on their own, and receive their report to explore areas for growth and development in their relationship.

 They are offered some resources to better understand the domains included in the report and have a better understanding of what they entail.
 If interested, they can start working with a therapist, counselor or certified coach to address any areas that might require professional help.

-If you took the test but don’t know a clinician or professional to work with, please contact us to receive a list of approved professionals who might be able to help you and your partner.
+If you took the test but don’t know a mental health professional to work with, please contact us to receive a list of approved professionals who might be able to help you and your partner.

 Why does it matter?